JesseLeeuwen/SDN/Readme.md

 # Simple Data Notation (SDN)

 Simple Data Notation started as a project to create a library that used regularexpressions that could be used in small projects.
 The initial setup for SDN was a simple setup without nesting.
 This is a more robust version with nesting.
 SDN was not created with amazing performance in mind, It is a test project to experiement with regex with a gaol in mind.
+SDN builds a dll that you can link into your .net projects `SDN is made for .netcore 2.2`

 ## performance

 testing is done with this [file](test/SDN.txt)

-> the avarage performance seems ok.
-The first time a document is parsed or value read the time to execute so is much higher.
+> the avarage performance seems ok, But the first time a document is parsed or a value is read the time to execute is much higher.

 Test (done 2000 times)  | Result in seconds | Avarage in seconds
 ---- | ------ | -------